utop90/volkswagenCatalog/README.md

 - **AI Tool Used:** Perplexity.ai

 - **Why I Use It:** Perplexity.ai is an up-to-date AI tool that provides highly accurate answers by combining advanced language models with real-time web data.
-Its ability to deliver reliable, current information makes it invaluable.
+Its ability to deliver reliable, current information makes it very useful.

 - **How I’ve Used It:**
   - To generate ideas for improving accessibility and performance metrics in the app.